NEHRP logo

 Request for Nominations

 NIST invites and requests nomination of individuals for appointment to its existing Federal Advisory Committees.
 Nominations will be accepted on an ongoing basis and will be considered as and when vacancies arise.
-Visit the April 6, 2022 Federal Register Notice (PDF 245KB) for more information.
+Visit the May 7, 2024 Federal Register Notice for more information.

 Members